muratk5n/thirdwave/en/tweets/2022/week47.md

 ---

-Truth Social wanted to commercialize open-source Mastadon...
+Truth Social wanted to commercialize open-source Mastodon...
 Why bother?
 They could simply start a new server using the existing code, for conservatives, MAGA or just for Trump and publish on it.
 People are starting new nodes left and right these days anyway.